arthurdai17/SWEGroup4Project/Group Meeting Notes/14and15April.md

 **15th April meeting with Allison:**

 Suggested that we should scale down further and just focus on getting one country done with a few questions – this is our minimum viable product.

+**Goal for next time:**
+To get an up and running front end